iltommi/qdb-documentation/source/concepts/cluster_organization.rst

 Each node is identified by an unique 256-bit number: the ID.
 If a node attempts to join a cluster and a node with a similar ID is found, the new node will exit the cluster.

-In quasardb 2.0 nodes ID are either automatic or manual.
-Our current automatic ID generation is safe and correct but for clusters with less than 16 nodes, it may result in invalid distribution, which means sub-optimal load-balancing.
+In quasardb 2.0 nodes ID are either automatic, indexed or manual.
+The syntax is as such:

+ * automatic: auto
+ * indexed: current_node/total_node (e.g. ``3/8`` for the third node of an 8 nodes clustter)
+ * manual: a 256-bit hexadecimal number grouped by 64-bit blocks (e.g ``2545ef-35465f-87887e-5354``)

+Users are strongly encouraged to use the indexed ID generation mode.
+In indexed mode, quasardb will generate the ideal ID for a node given it's relative position.
+For example, if you have a 4 nodes clusters, each node should be given the following id:

+ * node 1 - ``1/4``
+ * node 2 - ``2/4``
+ * node 3 - ``3/4``
+ * node 4 - ``4/4``

+ If you want to reserve ID space to allow the cluster to grow to 32 nodes without changing all ids, you should then use the following numbering

+ * node 1 - ``1/32``
+ * node 2 - ``9/32``
+ * node 3 - ``17/32``
+ * node 4 - ``25/32``

-The ideal IDs are equidistant from each-other, for optimal key-space value, the following table gives a list of possible good IDs for a given cluster size.
+The ideal IDs are equidistant from each-other, for optimal key-space value and that's exactly what indexed mode computes.

+If you wish to manually supply the nodes ID of your cluster, the following table gives a list of possible good IDs for a given cluster size:

 +--------------+--------------------------------------------------------------+
 | Cluster size | Suggested IDs                                                |